Carmelitu/Carmelitu/README.md

-     *It seems that I enjoy studying it, right?*
+     *It seems that I enjoy studying this, right?*

 # Skills 🔑